HackYourFutureBelgium/curriculum/modules/web-apps.md

 ## Pains & Gains

 * The "Big Picture" will come together.
 After months of focusing in on just one half of web apps (the client) you will finally see everything come together.
 * Persistent user experiences: No more will a user's data be lost each time they refresh the page.
-Saving data in your backend's file system will enable users to store data for later and even interact with each other over time!
+Saving data in your back end's file system will enable users to store data for later and even interact with each other over time!
 * Gain confidence with your computer.
 Learning to interact directly with your computer's file system from your applications will give you a confidence and comfort that is reassuring.

 ## What you can Build

-By the end of this module you will be able to build, test and deploy basic fullstack web apps using Node & Express.
+By the end of this module you will be able to build, test and deploy basic fullstack web apps using Node & Express in the backend, and HTML+CSS+JS in the frontend.

 Because these apps allow users to interact with data stored on your server's file system instead of just temporary data stored in their browsers, you can now provide a _persistent_ experience.
 This means that each time a user closes their browser and opens it again they will be able to pick off right where they left off.

+## Tech Stack

+What's new in this module?

+* In the Browser
+  * `import` & `export`
+* In Node.js
+  * `require` & `module.exports`
+* Express.js
+  * Basic HTTP server
+  * Static serving
+  * Restful Routing
+* Postman
+  * Develop your API's without a frontend
+* Heroku
+  * Continuously deploy your projects from `master`

 ## New Frontiers